poudelprakash/poudelprakash.github.io/_posts/2017-05-05-best-way-to-share-project-locally-using-ruby.markdown

 ### Code for receiver

-Receiver can now clone your repo
+Receiver can now clone your repo:

 ```
 git clone http://10.10.11.17:8080 ./your-awesome-project-cloned